 We will ask the name of our App, and we will write the name but without using capital letters!

 I will put the name of my bot, bone “testbot” without the capital letters and press Enter to send the answer:

 Then we will ask the version of our app, by default it is in 1.0.0, we will leave it just like that and press Enter, to leave that part empty.

 It will ask us to describe our app; if it is necessary, do not put anything.
 It is only referential, press Enter.

 Now we will ask for an “entry point,” this is the main file of the application that node will handle, by default, it is in “index.js” so we leave it that way no more and press Enter.

 We will ask for a “test command” or test command, and we do not put anything, just press Enter.

-We will ask for a GIT repository, for those who do not know what the fuck this is, it is a place where developers or (“programmers”).
-Upload their code publicly, and people are free to contribute their grain of sand in the code.
-This is only optional unless you later want to share the code for help.
+We will ask for a GIT repository.
+For those who do not know what the fuck this is, it is a place where developers or (“programmers”).
+Upload their code publicly, and people are free to contribute their grain of sand to the code.
+These are only options unless you later want to share the code for help.